Rational points in the Noether-Lefschetz locus of moduli spaces of K3 surfaces: Moduli spaces of lattice polarized K3 surfaces

-The manifold $\mathcal{D}_{L^\perp}$ consists of at most two connected components, and it is a hermitian domain of type IV.
-The group $\OO(L^\perp)^* \cong \Gamma$ is an arithmetic subgroup, and from Baily-Borel it follows that $\mathcal{F}_{L,e}$ is a quasi-projective \textit{normal} variety with at most two connected components (note that $\OO(L^\perp)^*$ is not neat in general, as it may contain torsion, e.g., reflections).
+The manifold $\mathcal{D}_{L^\perp}^{\pm}$ consists of at most two connected components, and it is a hermitian domain of type IV.
+The group $\OO^*(L^\perp) \cong \Gamma$ is an arithmetic subgroup, and from Baily-Borel it follows that $\mathcal{F}_{L,e}$ is a quasi-projective normal variety with at most two connected components.
+We remark that $\OO^*(L^\perp)$ is not neat in general, as it may contain torsion, such as reflections.